Project Name: Garcia House

 Photography: © Roger Davies/OTTO

-Perched on one side of the Hollywood Hills along Mulholland Drive in Los Angeles, John Lautner’s futuristic Garcia House is one of the most notable homes of the mid century modern movement.
-Completed in 1962 for the jazz musician, conductor and Hollywood composer Russell Garcia and his wife Gina, the almond-shaped house is well known for its colorful stained glass windows and steel caissons that hoist it 60ft above the canyon below.
+John Lautner’s futuristic Garcia House is one of the most notable homes of the mid-century modern movement, located on one of the Hollywood Hills in Los Angeles.
+Completed in 1962 for the jazz musician, conductor and composer Russell Garcia and his wife Gina, the almond-shaped house is well recognized for its colorful stained-glass windows and steel caissons that raise it 60 feet above the canyon below.